U.S. to demand disclosures as it eases Myanmar sanctions

 "The central point of all of this is to focus on transparency, the theory being that the more information the greater the incentive to comply with responsible norms and practices," the source said.

+The sources said one idea under consideration was to have a public comment period for the private sector to study the reporting requirements and to flag any problems.

-Human rights groups and exiled Burmese democracy activists remained sceptical that military officials and army-linked businessmen could be prevented from profiting from U.S. deals.
+Exiled Burmese democracy activists remained sceptical that military officials and army-linked businessmen could be prevented from profiting from the new policy.

-"The U.S. government has acknowledged that there are many unacceptable business partners in Burma.
-However, the government has failed in its responsibility to clarify who these actors are, or to prohibit U.S. companies from conducting business with these problematic entities," said a joint statement by the U.S. Campaign For Burma and three other advocacy groups.
+The Treasury Department will find it "hard to identify names to put on the list, while the U.S. companies are rushing to do business in Burma without any binding restrictions," said Aung Din, director the Washington -based U.S. Campaign For Burma.

 The latest step in easing sanctions came a day after Derek Mitchell, an Asia expert with long think tank and Pentagon experience, presented his credentials as the first U.S. ambassador to the country in decades.

+The formal announcement of U.S. sanctions relief allows Clinton to trumpet the new business opportunities in a speech to executives in Siem Reap, Cambodia.

-(Additional reporting by Matt Spetalnick, Doug Palmer and Paul Eckert in Washington; Editing by Jonathan Thatcher, Cynthia Osterman and Jackie Frank)
+(Additional reporting by Matt Spetalnick and Paul Eckert in Washington; Editing by Jonathan Thatcher and Cynthia Osterman)